Tenderly/tenderly-cli/README.md

   # if the networks property is not provided or is empty the project will be pushed to all of the migrated networks
   company-account/my-other-project:
   # if you want to push to a shared project provide the full project identifier
-  # the identifier can be found in you Tenderly dashboard under the projects name
+  # the identifier can be found in your Tenderly dashboard under the projects name
 ```

 ### Export init